liangzheng816/OfficeDocs-SharePoint/migration/spmt-create-task.md

    > [!NOTE]
    > If you're migrating files from an on-premises SharePoint Server, you're prompted for your username and password for that site unless you provided those credentials in a previous step.
    >
-   > If any errors appear in your file, it's detected on a line-by-line basis.
-The error indicates which line or lines contain(s) the errors.
+   > If any errors appear in your file, they're detected on a line-by-line basis.
+The error indicates which line or lines contain the errors.
 You can't proceed until you correct the errors in your file.

 5. If you want to select another set of data files to migrate, select **Add another migration**.
 If not, select **Next**.
 Or choose if you want to save this task for later.
 6. Review your settings, and then select **Start**.

 ## Incremental migration

-After a migration task has completed, you can save it to be rerun at a later date, allowing you to copy only those new or updated files in the source location.
+After a migration task completes, you can save it to be rerun at a later date, allowing you to copy only those new or updated files in the source location.

 > [!NOTE]
 > If you wish to make changes to this setting, do so before your initial migration job is submitted.
 This setting is global; it applies to all subsequent tasks you submit.